So Long, Stooge: Critics

 So Long, Stooge was well received by critics.
 Upon release, Jacques Siclier of Le Monde praised Coluche's performance and Berri's evolution as a director, likening the film's style to a return to poetic realism.
-He noted, however, that the film became meandering after Bensoussan's death with the character of Lola then becoming too important at the story's expense.
+He noted, however, that the film meandered after Bensoussan's death, as Lola's character assumed too much prominence at the expense of the story.
 In 2025, 42 years after the film's release, Jacques Morice of Télérama called it a classic and praised Coluche's "unforgettable" performance.

 Awards

-So Long, Stooge received 12 nominations at the 9th César Awards in 1984, including Best film and Best director.
-It eventually won five Awards, most notably the César Award for Best Actor for Coluche.
+So Long, Stooge received 12 nominations at the 9th César Awards in 1984, including Best Film and Best Director.
+It eventually won five awards, most notably the César Award for Best Actor for Coluche.
 Richard Anconina won two Awards for his performance, Best Supporting Actor and Most Promising Actor.
 Agnès Soral was also nominated for the Best Supporting Actress and Most Promising Actress Awards, though she won neither.
 The film also won the Awards for Best Sound and Best Cinematography.

 The film was selected as the French entry for the Best Foreign Language Film at the 57th Academy Awards, but was not accepted as a nominee.

 Coluche did not take his Award very seriously and did not capitalize on it for his choice of roles.
 His next films were comedies, which he admittedly did for the money.
 Coluche's friend Gérard Lanvin later said that Coluche made fun of the fact that "those idiots" had given him a César Award for his performance, whereas in his opinion he had not been acting at all and had just been filmed in his natural depressed state.

 Home media

-So Long, Stooge was released on DVD and Blu-Ray, and on VOD on various streaming services including Pathé, Arte, Canal+ and Amazon Prime.
+So Long, Stooge was released on DVD and Blu-ray, and on VOD on various streaming services including Pathé, Arte, Canal+ and Amazon Prime.
 In 2022, it was temporarily made available on Netflix.
-It was released in the United States and United Kingdom on Blu-ray by Radiance Films on July 30, 2024.
+It was released in the United States and United Kingdom on Blu-ray by Radiance Films on 30 July 2024.